Upgrade Your Workout: Benefits of Tri-sets

 An example of a tri-set combining lower body and upper body could be:

 Tri-sets are an amazing way to tone, shape, and avoid over-training.
 They are also great for folks that only have 30 minutes to an hour to workout daily.
 One could easily have a specific tri-set for each major muscle group during the week.

 Tri-sets increase how long one’s muscles are under tension.
 The longer muscles are under this kind of pressure, the more they are able to grow.
 It’s kind of like the longer you run the more calories you’ll burn.

-Single sets and supersets place the body under tension for a shorter period of time since there are less exercises to complete.
-Single sets and supersets are a completely valid way to workout, but for the sake of this article will not be our focus.
+Single sets and supersets place the body under tension for a shorter period of time since there are fewer exercises to complete.
+Single sets and supersets are a completely valid way to work out, but for the sake of this article will not be our focus.

 Along with putting the body under a decent, healthy amount of tension, one could also focus on completing tri-sets that are heavily loaded.
 What I mean here is that an individual could be completing exercises within a tri-set that have a rep range of 3-7 (which would be considered moderate-heavy), which will help produce muscle growth as well.

 In short, heavily loaded + increased amount of tension= muscle growth